WLVY (AM): Top 40 and oldies years

 The station, founded by Frank P. Saia, was owned by the Elmira Heights-Horseheads Broadcasting Company (family owned) for many years and was the first rock'n'roll station in the market.
 In the late 1950s and throughout the 1960s, area teenagers listened to RadioActive WEHH, Superhit Radio WEHH, and finally Rainbow Radio WEHH.
 Ed "Knucklehead" Knowles was the station's leading personality in the late '50s and early '60s.
 He did many Record Hops in the area with his engineer Rod Denson.
 Other DJs during that time were Bob Welch and Lou Coughlin.
 In the 1950s and 1960s, students rushed to the nearest drugstore for their free copy of the WEHH Fabulous 50, which detailed the 50 top hit songs of the day.
 A stack of the Fabulous 50s was found in the basement of the Latta Brook Road studio when the station moved out in the early 2000s.

 By the early 1970s, the format had changed to easy listening with Frank at the helm.
 In the 1980s, Ray Ross bought the station and switched the format to oldies.
 The station also broadcast Elmira Pioneers' minor league and local Little League baseball games, as well as high school football and Elmira College hockey games.
-Under Ross' ownership, the station's broadcast day expanded to midnight, then to 24 hours a day, but at very low power after sunset.
-Among personalities on-air during this time were Norm Stull, Chris Sando, Scott Iddings, Jane MacNett, James Wilson, Pam Kauffman, Russ Ross, Ray Smith, Mike Owens, as well as owner Ray Ross.
-Nationally syndicated programs hosted by Cousin' Brucie and Kasey Kasem were also highlighted on WEHH during the '80s.
+Under Ray's ownership, the station's broadcast day expanded to midnight, then to 24 hours a day, but at very low power after sunset.
+Among personalities on-air during this time were Norm Stull, Chris Sando, Scott Iddings, Jane MacNett, James Wilson, Pamela Kauffman, Ray Smith, Mike Owens, with Russ Ross and his father/owner/DJ Ray Ross.
+Nationally syndicated programs hosted by Bruce "Cousin Brucie" Morrow and Casey "Shaggy" Kasem were also highlighted on WEHH during the '80s.

 Seeking to fill a niche in the market in the early 1990s, Ross switched the format to adult standards.
 By the end of the decade, the station was being operated at the WELM and WLVY studios by the Pembrook Pines Media Group under a local marketing agreement.